• Skip to primary navigation

 • Press dough together if it's pebbly in texture.
 Dough shouldn't be crumbly though.

-• You can use all all purpose flour, but the whole wheat flour adds a nice nutty flavor.
+• You can use just all purpose flour, but the whole wheat flour adds a nice nutty flavor.

 • Substitute semisweet chocolate chips for your favorite chocolate chips in this single serve chocolate chip cookie.